antox7/CUNYHackathons/README.md

 #### *PDF files provide thorough guidance on installing varioius dependencies, comprehensive backend testing, burndown charts, and sprint defails.

-+ It is a very interesting iOS app created from scratch
+CUNY Hackaton App is an iOS app created from scratch

+#### Contribution:

     - My primary focus was implementing the backend
         - I implemented the backend for the following features:
         - User